-But Eventi, a confident if towering Kimpton sibling, makes the most of its skyscraper assets (half the rooms have views of the Empire State Building).
-And somehow the place manages to drum up a sense of atmosphere that doesn’t seem pasted on, particularly following a successful update in 2016 that transformed the ground floor public spaces.
+The place manages somehow to drum up a sense of atmosphere that doesn’t seem pasted on, particularly following a successful update in 2016 that transformed the ground floor public spaces.

 Behind the lobby is The Vine, a relaxed all-day, Italian-inflected restaurant and bar with indoor and outdoor seating (the restaurant opens onto a public square with an enormous screen usually broadcasting sports events, from Yankees games and the U.S. Open to soccer and the Super Bowl).
 Adjoining the lobby is L’Amico, a stylish Italian brasserie with copper pizza ovens and big windows that open onto sidewalk seating.

 Since opening in 2010, Eventi’s public spaces have undergone numerous changes.
 Looks like they’re got it right this time.

 Rooms: Sleek and wood-lined, my king-bed room looked like a chic bachelor pad, in Scandinavia perhaps.
 Roomy by New York standards (but cramped if you’re accustomed to the Midwest) it was contemporary without being cold, smartly laid out and spotless (a second waste basket was labeled for paper, cans and bottles).